• Home

 • Criminal records

-When are Rental Application Fees Paid?
+When are Non-Refundable Application Fees Paid?

 Rental application fees are usually paid at the time of application submission.
 Prospective tenants are generally required to submit the fee along with their application to ensure that they are serious about renting the property.
 However, you need to clearly mention in the form that the fee is non-refundable.